LukeShortCloud/rootpages/src/ansible.rst

    -  default\_admin\_user = The administrator account's username.
    -  default\_admin\_password = The administrator account's password.
-   -  awx\_secret\_key = A string that is used as a private key kept on all of the AWX nodes for encrypting and decrypting information that goes to/from the PostgreSQL database.
+   -  secret\_key = A string that is used as a private key kept on all of the AWX nodes for encrypting and decrypting information that goes to/from the PostgreSQL database.
    -  pg\_username = The PostgreSQL username to use.
    -  pg\_password = The PostgreSQL password to use.
    -  pg\_database = The PostgreSQL database name.